easydiffusion/easydiffusion/README.md

 2. Enter a text prompt, like `a photograph of an astronaut riding a horse` in the textbox.
 3. Press `Make Image`.
 This will take some time, depending on your system's processing power.
 4. See the image generated using your prompt.
-5. **New!** img2img: You can also choose an `initial image`, to generate an image based on that.
+5. 🎉 **New!** img2img: You can provide an image to generate new images based on it.
 An optional text prompt can help you refine this image.

 **Pro tip:** You can also click `Use as Input` on a generated image, to use it as the input image for your next generation.
 This can be useful for sequentially refining the generated image with a single click.